Islamic religious leaders: Kyai

 Kyai or Kiai is a title originally used in Javanese culture.
 Only a male person is called with this appellation.
 His wife is called "nyai".
 In early modern times it is mainly used for the headmaster of an Islamic Boarding School (in Indonesia known as pondok pesantren).
 However, nowadays it is common in Indonesia to call any elderly preacher from any cultural background with this title.

 Due to animistic belief of ancient Javanese people, the title "Kyai" is also used to call almost all persons and things venerated.
 Therefore, it is also common too for kris, weapons, gamelan, trees and certain venerated cattles.

 Titles used only by Shia Muslims

 Ayatollah

 Ayatollah (Arabic: آية الله; Persian: آیتالله) is a prestigious title given to major Shia clergymen.
 Ayatollah means "sign of God"; those who carry it are considered experts in Islamic studies.

 Grand Ayatollah

-Only a few of the most important ayatollah of one of the ayatollahs refer to him in many situations and ask him to publish his Juristic book in which he answers the vast majority of daily Muslim affairs.
+Only a few of the most important ayatollah of one of the ayatollahs^{(clarify, cite source)} refer to him in many situations and ask him to publish his Juristic book in which he answers the vast majority of daily Muslim affairs.
 The book is called Resalah, which is usually a reinvention of the book Al-Urwatu l-Wuthqah, according to their knowledge of the most authentic Islamic sources and their application to current life.